Center for BrainHealth: Facilities

 The Center for BrainHealth is located in a 63000 sqft building designed by Kyley Harvey of HKS, Inc., on a 3.5 acre site near the UT Dallas' Callier Center for Communication Disorders and the University of Texas Southwestern Medical Center in the city of Dallas.
 In 2004, UT Dallas purchased a building with a $5 million donation from Dianne Cash.
 The new building was named the Frances and Mildred Goad Building in honor of Cash's mother, who benefited from the Center's efforts, and grandmother.
 Originally constructed in 1970, the redesign and remodel was an extensive undertaking that began in June 2005, completed in September 2006, with the building formally dedicated on January 26, 2007.
 Each floor of the facility is dedicated to carrying out one aspect of BrainHealth's mission and includes an auditorium, virtual classrooms, the T. Boone Pickens Virtual Learning Center, and a reception hall.
 The second floor contains computers and data analysis tools, as well as an outlet for brain scientists, engineers, and technology experts to explore data.
 The third floor houses clinically based research projects, including a facility for individuals to undergo brain fitness checkups for discovering ways to prevent memory decline and a place for adults and children to participate in research aimed at learning more about how to strengthen brain function after injury or disease.
 The Center for BrainHealth houses electroencephalography labs, data analysis tools, MRI machines, an rTMS (Repetitive Transcranial Magnetic Stimulation) lab, and brain morphometric laboratories.

 Think Ahead Group

-Think Ahead Group (TAG) is a young professionals group based in Dallas, Texas, that raises awareness of brain health and funds for research taking place at the Center for BrainHealth.
+Think Ahead Group is the young professionals donor organization at the Center for BrainHealth.
+It was founded in 2009.
+It is based in Dallas, Texas, that raises awareness of brain health and funds for research taking place at the Center for BrainHealth.

 The Think Ahead Group, founded in October 2009, now includes over 300 members.
 All contributions support the cause of brain health and the Center's many research focus areas-Alzheimer's disease, traumatic brain injury (TBI), autism, attention deficit hyperactivity disorder (ADHD), stroke, posttraumatic stress disorder (PTSD), addiction, BrainHealth physical, dementia, exercise and the brain, healthy brain aging, and virtual brain training.